dreamcatcher-tech/network/Inbox/2024-12-28 1342 making CRM as simply as possible.md

 We could just use files on disk to store the blob objects for now ?
 Just delete old ones, and do not use the history functions.

+Keep the chat system with postgres, and use the filesystem for storing xml data / git objects.